 My go to bookmaker for betting on the Premier League is always bet365.
-They cover it better than pretty much anyone in the industry and the range of markets that are on offer is actually quite staggering.
+I think they cover it better than pretty much anyone in the industry and the range of markets that are on offer is actually quite staggering.

 If I’m being totally honest with you pretty much all the major bookmakers out there will have a good coverage of the Premier League.
-Certainly all the bookmakers down the left hand side.
-But if you are looking for the best, then bet365 should be your go to.
+Certainly all the bookmakers on What Acca.
+But if you are looking for the best, then for me, bet365 should be your go to.

 Leave your team at the door

 You’ll probably be aware that I am indeed a big Newcastle United (unfortunately).
 And what usually happens is that in my blind optimism as a fan, I always think they have a better chance than they most likely do in any given game.

 For example, there was an away game last season where they played West Ham and were priced roughly around 3.50 to win the game.
 I thought that seemed like a really good price and I went to add them into my acca.

 After consulting with friends and other tipsters, as I usually do before placing, not one out of about 10 had agreed with my decision.
 They highlighted the team’s poor league form at the time and also their terrible track record in London to boot.